membraneframework/membrane_demo/rtmp_to_hls/README.md

 > brew install pkg-config
 > ```

-Finally, you can start the phoenix server:
+Finally, you can start the Phoenix server:

 ```shell
 mix phx.server